lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 html`<img src="/images/${this.image}">`;
 ```

-### Setting attributes if data is defined { #ifDefined }
+### Setting attributes if data is available { #attribute-available }

-Sometimes you want to set an attribute only if a value or set of values is available, and otherwise remove the attribute.
+Sometimes you want to set an attribute only if the value or set of values is available, and otherwise remove the attribute.
+If the attribute value is just an empty string, use a [boolean attribute](#boolean-attribute-expressions).
+Sometimes, however, an attribute should be set to a specific value.

 For example, consider:

 ```js
 html`<img src="/images/${this.imagePath}/${this.imageFile}">`;